Featured

 The Puts on the opening never traded at lower prices than this one lonely trade.
 The Bids and Asks would have dropped after this trade happened however there were no takers, partly because there was a built in expectation that the stock might rebound upwards again.
 Now let's push forward.
 Here is what it's five day chart looked like at the close of the day.

-The reality of stocks in the $1,000.00 dollar range is that they cn go up or down $25.00 in one day.
+The reality of stocks priced in the $1,000.00 dollar range is that they can go up or down $25.00 in one day.
 Costco and Eli Lilly often do.
 This is why these option premiums are so expensive.
 It will be interesting to see what happens next and I note so few option traders find value in trading them.
 Now this.

 Comments